-The Foreign-Trade Zone does stand to gain when it provides consulting or software services to Zone participants of FTZ 158.
-The Foreign-Trade Zone Corporation stands to gain in exactly the same manner as it does when it provides similar services to participants of other Zone projects.
-Likewise, the resources - including personnel, expenses, and overhead - it must devote to providing those services are one and the same as those devoted to clients that are participants of other Zone projects.
+The Foreign-Trade Corporation Zone does stand to gain when it provides consulting or software services to Zone participants of FTZ No. 92.
+The Foreign-Trade Zone Corporation stands to gain in exactly the same manner as it does when it provides similar services to participants of other Zone projects in which it has no contractual relationship with the Zone grantee.
+Likewise, the resources - including personnel, expenses, and overhead - it must devote to providing those services are one and the same as those devoted to clients who are participants of other Zone projects.